 “Do you trust me?”

-My heart said yes, but my conscience was screaming no. The war that raged within me was following me into this beautiful room and soon I began to shake once more with fear.
+My heart said yes, but my conscience was screaming no. The war that raged within me was following me into this beautiful room, very soon I began to shake once more with fear.

 Once again, he asked me “Do you trust me?”